 \FigTwo

-\Figbeat To ensure that the electric field induces Stark shift and influences the Rydberg EIT, we simultaneously switched the electric field while sweeping the coupling field across $|53D_{5/2}\rangle$ Rydberg state.
-Figures \ref{fig:beat}(a), \ref{fig:beat}(b), and \ref{fig:beat}(c) are the spectra with the E-field modulation frequencies of 1 kHz, 100 Hz, and 10 Hz.
-For 10-Hz data (in \ref{fig:beat}(c)), the coupling field scanning time was increased tenfold to improve clarity.
-In the presence of an external E field, the Rydberg EIT energy shifts from resonance, resulting in a two-level absorption, subsequently causing a reduction in the EIT signal.
-In the case of fast modulation, e.g., faster than 100 Hz, the induced energy shift cannot return to its original state in time, so the EIT signals have the opposite polarity compared to the E-field signal.
-Consequently, the Rydberg EIT spectrum exhibits a square modulation.
-When the duty cycle of the EIT signal is approximately 50\%, such as with a 10 Hz E-field modulation, it limits the lower boundary cutoff frequency attainable using this technique.
-Figure \ref{fig:beat}(d) shows the Rydberg EIT spectra with 1 kHz E-field modulation and varied field strength.
-Solid lines are Gaussian fits to EIT resonance envelopes.
-With the intensity of 10 V/cm, the linewidth was broadened due to the asymmetrical or non-uniform generation of charges within the cell, forming of an inhomogeneous electric field.
-Besides the square modulation on Rydberg resonance, the Stark effect is also visible at a detuning of 0 to -30 MHz with long tail EIT signals above the Gaussian fitting lines.
-EIT resonance shifts in the same direction as the electric field due to the quadratic dependence of the Stark shift on the field strength, expressed as $\delta\propto E^2$.
+\Figbeat To ensure that the electric field induces a Stark shift and influences the Rydberg EIT, we simultaneously switched the electric field while sweeping the coupling laser across $|53D_{5/2}\rangle$ Rydberg state.
+Figures \ref{fig:beat}(a), \ref{fig:beat}(b), and \ref{fig:beat}(c) are the spectra with the electric field modulation frequencies of 1 kHz, 100 Hz, and 10 Hz.
+For 10-Hz data (in \ref{fig:beat}(c)), the coupling laser scanning time was increased tenfold to improve clarity.
+In the presence of an external electric field, the Rydberg energy shifts from resonance, resulting in a two-level absorption, subsequently causing a reduction in the EIT signal.
+For fast modulation, e.g., above 100 Hz, the induced energy shift cannot return to its original state in time, causing the EIT signals to display a phase opposite to that of the electric field signal.
+As a result, the Rydberg EIT spectrum shows a square-wave modulation.
+When the duty cycle of the EIT signal is approximately $50\%$, as in the case of a 10 Hz field modulation, it sets a lower limit on the achievable frequency.
+Figure \ref{fig:beat}(d) presents the Rydberg EIT spectra under a 1 kHz electric-field modulation, corresponding to different field strengths.
+The solid lines represent Gaussian fits to the EIT resonance envelopes.
+At the intensity of 10 V/cm, the linewidth broadened due to the non-uniform distribution of charges within the cell, resulting in an inhomogeneous electric field.
+In addition to the square modulation observed on the Rydberg resonance, the Stark effect is evident in the detuning range of 0 to -30 MHz, where long-tail EIT signals appear above the Gaussian fitting lines.
+The EIT resonance shifts in the same direction as the electric field due to the quadratic dependence of the Stark shift on the field strength, expressed as $\delta\propto E^2$.
 This quadratic relationship arises from the second-order perturbation of energy levels in the Stark effect, making the resonance shift proportional to the square of the electric field and symmetric with its magnitude.